 A verge can become an extension of the home owners garden by enhancing an under utilised space.
-I would like to see more endemic species planted and a replacement program of the infamous refuse to.

-Queensland Box Tree.
+I would like to see more endemic species planted and a replacement program of the infamous Queensland Box Tree.

 The Council can't dictate tree requirements when they refuse to properly maintain the trees.
 You can't have it both ways.
 The tree at front of my house constantly drops FULL BRANCHES and hangs over my property.
-I have asked the Council to properly prune but you the shared areas.
+I have asked the Council to properly prune but you refuse to.

-It makes the streets more vibrant and fun, and brings community into trees in the City.
+It makes the streets more vibrant and fun, and brings community into the shared areas.

-Jacarandas should be an option to be in keeping with lots of other
+Jacarandas should be an option to be in keeping with lots of other trees in the City.